 The currency has been criticized for making economic planning for the developing countries of French West Africa all but impossible since the CFA’s value is pegged to the euro (whose monetary policy is set by the European Central Bank).
 Others disagree and argue that the CFA helps stabilize the national currencies of Franc Zone member-countries and greatly facilitates the flow of exports and imports between France and the member-countries.

 As explained on the PanAfrican Vision

-African governments do not have access to these funds held by the Treasury but are allowed to borrow their own money from the French at commercial rates.
+African governments do not have access to these funds held by the Treasury.
+But are allowed to borrow their own money from the French at commercial rates.
 In addition to the difficulties posed by the French Treasury holding unaccounted African money, France is in financial trouble.
 France has run out of money.
 It has massive public and bank debt.
-The reason it has been able to sustain itself so far is because it has had the cushion of the cash deposited with the French Treasury by the African states since 1960.
+The reason it has been able to sustain itself so far.
+It is that it has had the cushion of the cash deposited with the French Treasury by the African states since 1960.
 Much of this is held in both stocks in the name of the French Treasury and in bonds whose values have been offset and used to collateralize a substantial amount of French gilts, including pledges to the ECB.

 For now, the debate continues.
-But in the past year, the presidents of Senegal and Ivory Coast have publicly reaffirmed their support for the CFA, making it unlikely it will disappear any time soon.
+But in the past year, the presidents of Senegal and Ivory Coast have publicly reaffirmed their support for the CFA.
+It unlikely to make it disappear any time soon.